 We are the 4th Generation that has lived on this wonderful land.
-What once started out at 160 acres, has been slowly divided amongst family, parts of it had to be sold and of what was remaining… We inherited our 8 little acres of pure heaven.
+What once started out at 100 and some acres, has been slowly divided amongst family, parts of it had to be sold and of what was remaining… We inherited our 8 little acres of pure heaven.

 Our hearts are to use the land that has been given to bring joy to others around us.

 Great grandpa was the one who raised goats.
 As the story goes, he had around 40 of them.
 Little lawnmowers, wandering around the field, eating weeds and helping to provide food for the family.

 Goats are such a wonderful source to have on the homestead.
 We currently only have 2 milk goats but here soon we will have more.
 I am looking forward to the milk, cheese and yogurts that we will be making.

 Goats are like chickens, you always need more.

 Bringing back the Orchard